 Security permissions should be set to restrict access to folders containing sensitive documents to authorised staff members, and to limit the ability of users to delete or amend records.
 Be aware when setting folder permissions that settings which allow users to save documents to a folder will also allow them to delete documents in that folder.
 Staff should remember that electronic records stored on the shared drives are still State Records and must not be deleted without authorisation.

 The folder structure must be logical, consistent and clear, so everyone knows where to save and look for information.
-We recommend using a structure based on the draft Business Classification Scheme, as doing so will make it much easier to dispose of records with the same retention period, avoiding the need to individually appraise every record in a given folder.
+We recommend using a structure based on the draft Business Classification Scheme (PDF 1 MB), as doing so will make it much easier to dispose of records with the same retention period, avoiding the need to individually appraise every record in a given folder.

 The ability to create new folders should be restricted, especially when it comes to top-level and mid-level folders.
 This is essential for the preservation of the controlled folder structure and the promotion of consistent filing.
 Folder creation permissions should be restricted to one or two staff members who will be responsible for creating folders and managing the folder structure.